Reviewing the DynaVap VapCap line of Flame Powered Vaporizers

-We’re about to introduce you to a product that has distilled the vape down to its very essence, stripping away all unnecessary complexity and leaving behind pure functionality.
-Introducing: DynaVap.
+We are about to introduce you to a product that has distilled the vape down to its very essence.
+This company has stripped away all unnecessary complexity and refined the vape into pure unadulterated functionality.
+Introducing: DynaVap and the VapCap line of flame-powered dry herb vaporizers.

 This review raises a fundamental question: just what is a vape, really?
 The most commonly understood definition is that a vape is a device which produces vapor from a source material and delivers it into the user’s lungs.
 To achieve this, a vape needs a chamber to hold the material, a heat source to extract vapor from the material, and a delivery mechanism such as a stem, bag or whip through which the user can inhale.
 Everything else – electronic temperature controls, batteries, mobile apps, LCD screens – is extraneous.

-If you are searching for an at home device to vaporize large quantities over long sessions then this review is not for you, and we suggest you check out our in depth review of the Volcano.
-But if you are looking for something truly unique in the portable sphere then by all means keep reading.
+If you are searching for an at-home device to vaporize large quantities over long sessions then this review is not for you, and we suggest you check out our in-depth review of the Volcano.
+But if you are looking for something truly unique in the ultra-portable sphere then, by all means, keep reading.

 Expansive Product Line

-DynaVap vaporizers are available over a wide range of price points, from the super affordable entry level VapCap M model to still-affordable luxury and collector models.
-In this review VapeGuide focuses on the highly engineered OminiVap Titanium and the entry level M models.
-We also provide a quick rundown of some of the company’s other vaping units as well a sampling of its broad line of accessories.
-Stay tuned for in depth reviews of DynVap’s other vapes at a later date because there is jut too much to cover in this initial review.
+DynaVap vaporizers are available over a wide range of price points, from the super affordable VapCap M to the still-affordable higher-tech and collector models.
+In this review, VapeGuide focuses on the highly engineered OminiVap Titanium and the entry-level M models.
+We also provide a summary of some of the company’s other vaping units and a sampling of its broad line of accessories.
+Stay tuned for in-depth reviews of DynVap’s other vapes at a later date because there is just too much to cover in this initial review.

 Hand Crafted in Wisconsin